 As a reference, this agreement is known by other names:

 - 50/50 Partnership Agreement

-Before signing an agreement with your partner(s), ensure you both understand a partnership’s advantages and disadvantages.
-An alternative business structure to a partnership is a joint venture which requires a joint venture agreement.
+Before signing an agreement with your partner(s), understand a partnership’s advantages and disadvantages.
+An alternative business structure to a partnership is a joint venture which requires a Joint Venture Agreement.

 Most states have adopted the Uniform Partnership Act (1914) or Revised Uniform Partnership Act (1997).